PRIVATE GIOVANNI “JOHN” RESTIVO; U.S. ARMY

 Photo provided by grandson Scott Restivo.

-It reads at the top “Columbia gives to her son, the accolade of the new chivalry of humanity; and at the bottom in cursive, John Restivo, Private, Company D, 12th Machine Gun Battalion, and under that “Served with honor in the world war and was wounded in action.
-President Wilson, requested artist E. H. Blashfield design an illustration for use on a certificate that would be presented to every veteran wounded in action during the World War.
+It reads at the top, “Columbia gives to her son the accolade of the new chivalry of humanity; and at the bottom, in cursive, John Restivo, Private, Company D, 12th Machine Gun Battalion, and under that, “Served with honor in the world war and was wounded in action.
+President Wilson requested artist E. H. Blashfield to design an illustration for use on a certificate that would be presented to every veteran wounded in action during the World War.
 That’s President Wilson’s signature in the bottom right corner.
 This design was later authorized for use in the official emblem of the Disabled American Veterans of the World War.

-From unknown newspaper but likely The Norwalk Sentinel.
-Clipping found in a collection in the Norwalk History Room of the Norwalk Library.
+From an unknown newspaper, but likely The Norwalk Sentinel.
+The clipping was found in a collection in the Norwalk History Room of the Norwalk Library.

 NORWALK BOY WOUNDED FIGHTING IN FRANCE

 Private John Restivo, 13 Belden Hill Avenue, Norwalk, member Company D, 12th Machine Gun Battalion.
-Enlisted March 29, 1918.
-Transferred from Camp Devens to Camp Mills and left the latter camp for overseas service May 8, 1918.
-He went through the thickest of the fighting and on November 26 was officially reported as having been wounded July 23.
-Since then the relatives have received no word from him.
+Enlisted on March 29, 1918.
+Transferred from Camp Devens to Camp Mills and left the latter camp for overseas service on May 8, 1918.
+He went through the thickest of the fighting and, on November 26, was officially reported as having been wounded July 23.
+Since then, the relatives have received no word from him.

-From unknown newspaper but likely The Norwalk Sentinel.
-Clipping found in a collection in the Norwalk History Room of the Norwalk Library.
+From an unknown newspaper, but likely The Norwalk Sentinel.
+The clipping was found in a collection in the Norwalk History Room of the Norwalk Library.

 RESTIVO RECOVERS FROM BATTLE WOUNDS